zyz314/bionemo-framework-From-NVIDIA/docs/docs/user-guide/examples/bionemo-esm2/finetune.md

 In this tutorial, we will demonstrate how to create a fine-tune module, train a regression task head, and use the fine-tuned model for inference.

 All commands should be executed inside the BioNeMo docker container, which has all ESM2 dependencies pre-installed.
 This tutorial assumes that a copy of the BioNeMo framework repo exists on workstation or server and has been mounted inside the container at `/workspace/bionemo2`. (**Note**: This `WORKDIR` may be `/workspaces/bionemo-framework` if you are using the VSCode Dev Container.)
-For more information on how to build or pull the BioNeMo2 container, refer to the [BioNeMo2 README]({{ github_url }})!
+For more information on how to build or pull the BioNeMo2 container, refer to the [Access and Startup](../../getting-started/access-startup.md).

 To successfully accomplish this we need to define some key classes: